Table of Contents

 In the plot above, we show LTV estimates over time.
 The “simple” LTV estimate is blue, and the statistical estimate is purple.

 Notice how the statistical method converges with the true LTV value (dotted line) long before the “simple” estimate.
-With the statistical estimate, we get within a few percentage points to the actual LTV with about 18 months of data, long before the customer base reaches a stable population.
+With the statistical estimate, we get within a few percentage points of the actual LTV with about 18 months of data, long before the customer base reaches a stable population.

 In contrast, the churn-based estimate takes ten years to catch up and never reaches the same level of accuracy.
 The statistical estimate outperforms the simple churn-based one.

-An interesting side-note: Notice how at the beginning of the above chart, the churn-based estimate over-estimates the actual LTV, whereas the statistical method underestimates it.
+An interesting side-note: Notice how, at the beginning of the above chart, the churn-based estimate overestimates the actual LTV, whereas the statistical method underestimates it.
 Why?
 Both of these distortions happen because these estimates are naive.
 They don’t know anything before seeing data, so they begin with absurd estimates: the statistical estimate starts at zero, and “simple” churn starts near infinity.

 It turns out we can improve our statistical estimate by giving the model some education.
-Suppose the model starts with a vague idea of what an average subscription lifetime looks like, based on previous experiences or experiences of peers.
+If the model starts with a vague idea of what an average subscription lifetime looks like, based on previous experiences or experiences of peers.
 Let’s say we expect a subscription lifetime to last about a year.
 A wide ball-park guess, but more realistic than zero.
 Then as the data rolls in, we update our estimates.

 Our improved estimate is closer to the real LTV value in the early months.
 As the data rolls in, however, the two statistical estimates converge, eventually becoming indistinguishable.